szymeklimek/antiafk/README.md

 # Anti AFK

-A script for logging in/out in World of Warcraft for Windows.
+A script for logging in/out in WoW for Windows.

 ## Dependencies
 !!!
 Be sure to be in the repository directory. !!!